karanius/UofT_WordGuessGame/README.md

 # WordGuessGame

-This is a cute little game written in JS and runs on Node.js Download and play it! its fun and not heavy at all. :)
+This is a cute little game written in Node.js
+Download and play it! its fun and not heavy at all. :)

 The main file is: Index.js